Boroughs | Kensington and Chelsea

 Kensal Canalside Opportunity Area, W10 5AA

 Kensal Canalside is the largest brownfield site within the Royal Borough of Kensington and Chelsea.
 There is an opportunity to transform this area into a high quality, well connected, attractive and sustainable Canalside neighbourhood for people to live work and visit.
-The neighbourhood will bring with it a minimum of 3,500 new homes and 12,000 sqm of commercial floorspace providing new jobs and opportunities.
-Working with residents, businesses and the landowners we have developed this document to provide guidance on the future development of the site which is now coming forward for development.
+The neighbourhood will bring with it around 3,500 new homes and 12,000 sqm of commercial floorspace providing new jobs and opportunities.
+Working with residents, businesses and the landowners we have developed a Supplementary Planning Document (SPD) to provide guidance on the future development of the site which is now coming forward for development.

 Kensington and Chelsea is a unique central London borough with many economic strengths: a strong visitor economy with world class institutions, cultural attractions and museums, a retail and hospitality offer, as well as strong creative and cultural industries.

-Whilst we are seeing visitors return and spend increasing we need to work alongside our partners if the borough’s strengths are to be sustained and are to be translated into opportunities for all residents.
+Whilst we have seen our visitors return and spend increasing we need to continue to work alongside our partners if the borough’s strengths are to be sustained and are to be translated into opportunities for all residents.

 Population